Skip to Main Content

 Planning Your Stay

-Travellers building a France itinerary around premium hotel stays will find useful context in properties further afield: Le Bristol Paris for a Paris anchor, Royal Champagne Hotel & Spa in Champagne, Domaine Les Crayères in Reims, Les Sources de Caudalie in Bordeaux, and on the Riviera, Hotel Du Cap-Eden-Roc, The Maybourne Riviera, and Hôtel de Paris Monte-Carlo.
+Travellers building a France itinerary around premium hotel stays may also consider properties further afield: Le Bristol Paris for a Paris anchor, Royal Champagne Hotel & Spa in Champagne, Domaine Les Crayères in Reims, Les Sources de Caudalie in Bordeaux, and on the Riviera, Hotel Du Cap-Eden-Roc, The Maybourne Riviera, and Hôtel de Paris Monte-Carlo.
 For mountain stays, Le K2 Palace in Courchevel and Four Seasons Megève anchor the Alpine tier.
 Beyond France, the international set extends to Badrutt's Palace Hotel in St. Moritz, The Fifth Avenue Hotel in New York City, and Casadelmar in Porto-Vecchio.

 Fast Comparison